Funding

 Applications are invited for a self-funded, 3 year full-time or 6 year part-time PhD project.

-The PhD will be based in the School of Mechanical and Design Engineering and will be supervised by Dr Jason Knight and Dr James Buick.
+The PhD will be based in the School of Electrical and Mechanical Engineering and will be supervised by Dr Jason Knight and Dr James Buick.

 The work on this project could involve: